Code-Institute-Submissions/my-second-milestone-project-1/README.md

 1. Game behaviour

 The game allows only number input as player guess, this is compared with the computer random number which I tagged as<br>
 Mystery number and a report called guessResult is generated in three folds.
+It is either:<br>
-It is either: a   The guess is higher or<br>
+a   The guess is higher or<br>
 b   The guess is lower or<br>
 c   The guess is right.<br>